tripleo1/awesome/README.md

 - [kostya/benchmarks](https://github.com/kostya/benchmarks) - Some benchmarks of different languages

+## Modula-2

+- [rochus-keller/OberonSystem3](https://github.com/rochus-keller/OberonSystem3) - A cross-platform version of the ETH Oberon System 3 compatible with the Oberon+ compiler and IDE

 ## Nix

 - [nix-community/impermanence](https://github.com/nix-community/impermanence) - Modules to help you handle persistent state on systems with ephemeral root storage [maintainer=@talyz]